Coronavirus digest: Police clear 3,000 revelers from Hamburg park | DW | 19.06.2021

 "We can't pretend that corona is over,'' Merkel told reporters in Berlin.

-French President Emmanuel Macron said it was important to be vigilant about the new variant and the European Union would discuss at an upcoming summit how to better harmonize travel restrictions during the pandemic.
+French President Emmanuel Macron said it was important to be vigilant about the new variant, adding that the European Union would discuss at an upcoming summit how to better harmonize travel restrictions during the pandemic.

 Meanwhile, Germany's Robert Koch Institute for infectious disease control and prevention said the country saw 1,108 new COVID-19 cases and 99 deaths in the past 24 hours.
 That is 803 fewer cases than one week ago.

-The head of India's COVID-19 task force, Dr. Vinod K. Paul, told the Associated Press that India wants to resume exporting vaccines but cannot until domestic needs are met.
+The head of the COVID-19 task force in India, Dr. Vinod K. Paul, told The Associated Press that India wants to resume exporting vaccines but cannot until domestic needs are met.

 "Once our immediate need of vaccinating a significant proportion of Indian people is achieved and vaccine stockpiles are visible from multiple sources, we would then like to play the role of serving others and providing vaccines to them," Paul said.